Moving to NYC after college? Here's how to find a rental apartment

 Preparing for move-in day

-Once you've locked down your lease and have a moving date in mind, you'd do well to secure movers or a U-Haul in advance, as they tend to get all booked up at busy times.
-(The weekend before the first of the month, which is the day when many leases start, tends to be a very popular time to move.
-You can also generally get a lower rate if you book early.)
+Once you've locked down your lease and have a moving date in mind, it's time to secure the movers or a U-Haul, as they tend to get booked up at busy times.
+The weekend before the first of the month, the day when many leases start, tends to be the most popular time to move.
+You may also get a lower rate if you book in advance.

 If you're using movers to transport your belongings from another city, it's usually cheaper to hire someone from your origin city rather than a New York-based company.
-Here are some tips on getting the best rate from a moving company.
+Otherwise, know how to get the best rate from a local moving company.

 One last word to the wise: Moving scams have been known to happen in NYC, so if anyone asks you to pay for the entirety of the move upfront, find a different company.